ymcui/Eval-on-NN-of-RC/README.md

 ##Overall Experimental Results
-We only shows results on CNN/Daily Mail and Children's book story (CBTest NE/CN).
+We only shows results on CNN/Daily Mail (short for CNN and DM) and Children's book story Named Entity and Common Noun (short for CBT-NE and CBT-CN).
 Only single model evaluation is showed here.
 For more results, such as ensemble performance, please directly refer to the related papers.